krishnendusukumar/kron-jobs/SETUP_GUIDE.md

 ### 3.2 Test the Application

 1. Open [http://localhost:3000](http://localhost:3000)
-2. You should see the PingJobs interface
+2. You should see the KronJob interface

 ### 3.3 Test Job Preferences